gbxyz/rdapper/README.md

 - `--debug` - enable [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) debug mode.
 - `--short` - omit remarks, notices, and links.
 Implies `--nopager`.
-- `--expand` - attempt to "expand" truncated entity objects.
 - `--bypass-cache` - disable local cache of RDAP objects.
 - `--auth=USER:PASS` - HTTP Basic Authentication credentials
 to be used when accessing the specified resource.
 - `--nopager` - by default, `rdapper` will pass its output to `less(1)`.
 Setting `--nopager` disables this behaviour.
 - `--raw` - output raw JSON response (implies `--nopager`).
+- `--nocolor` - disable ANSI colors in the formatted output.

 # INSTALLATION